Roll It Gal: J-Status version

-Shontelle and Sheldon Benjamin, the composers of "Roll It Gal" re-wrote and re-produced the song for the band J-Status, changing the lyrics from being about female empowerment to more sexual lyrics, re-titling the song to "Roll It".
+Shontelle and Sheldon Benjamin, the composers of "Roll It Gal" re-wrote and re-produced the song for the group J-Status, changing the lyrics from being about female empowerment to more sexual lyrics, re-titling the song to "Roll It".
 The J-Status version is taken from their debut album The Beginning, released in several European countries only.
 The J-Status version is performed with Rihanna and Shontelle herself.